Angel-125/BARIS/GameData/WildBlueIndustries/000BARIS/Readme.txt

 ---REVISION HISTORY---

+1.3.5
+Tiger Teams
+- When vessels break, you can now go to the Tracking Station and assemble a Tiger Team on the ground to try to resolve the problem.
+Think of the brilliant engineers who came up with a plan to save Apollo 13.
+It will cost Funds, Science, and time.
+You also need a working CommNet connection to the vessel (if CommNet is enabled).
+There is no guarantee of success.
+In fact, the odds of success are pretty low.
+If successful, your Tiger Team will fix the striken vessel without the need for an onboard mechanic or the need for Equipment.
+If unsuccessful, you can assemble another Tiger Team and try to come up with a fresh perspective.

+Constants
+- Added MinimumTigerTeamRepairDays and TigerTeamRepairTarget.

 1.3.0
 MTBF
 - Deactivated parts will lose MTBF at a slower rate (default: 1/10th) than activated parts.
 Think hibernation mode...